 In most cases the plan stays an intension. „I will start recording my songs soon!“ Until then they add gear, to keep up the illusion.
 I keep asking myself: Why do people always buy expensive stuff before even knowing if they’ll even enjoy this whole recording thing?

 Audio recording is not as easy.
 Recording programs can be complex and it takes a lot of time and persistence to learn how to handle them.
 Therefore, it would be smart to just start with the very basic gear, to see if audio recording is the right thing.

 Another reason why endless upgrades are senseless is that many musicians are simply not qualified for their instruments.
 I am a good example myself.
 My e-drum kit has more pads than I am able to play.
 It would be enough to play a basic drum setup.
 I have a 5 string bass and can only play basic bass lines.
 When it comes to recording I usually need simple instrument lines.

 I don’t want to sound negative, but let’s be honest.
 It is simply easier to order another instrument instead of sitting down.
-Songwriting and recording is hard work and requires a lot of patients and effort.
+Songwriting and recording is hard work and requires a lot of patience and effort.
 Buying stuff doesn’t.
 I even think it distracts.
 I’ve heard so many people say that 49 key MIDI controllers are great for the studio and for playing live, and I don’t blame them.
 Downsizing equipment and reducing the number of instruments you have through using a MIDI controller will really help.